 During discovery, both parties may issue interrogatories (written questions requiring written answers), requests for the production of documents, and depositions, which involve the taking of sworn, out-of-court oral testimony.
 The scope of discovery can be vast and intrusive, often delving into personal and financial matters.

 A contested divorce often leads to increased legal fees, court costs, and a longer timeframe for resolution.
-Unlike in an uncontested divorce, where both parties might navigate the process with minimal legal assistance, a contested divorce typically necessitates representation by attorneys who can navigate the complexities of family law, advocate for their client’s interests, and prepare for the possibility of a trial.
+Unlike in an uncontested divorce, where both parties might navigate the process with minimal legal assistance, a contested divorce typically necessitates representation by attorneys who can guide the case through the family law system, advocate for their client’s interests, and prepare for the possibility of a trial.

 Emotional and Financial Toll